The Maryland Smoke Alarm law was changed in 2013 in order to help save more lives when a fire starts in a residence.

 Also, newer homes have different requirements, those should be complied with per your contractor.

-Here are the details of the law, thanks to Kent Island Volunteer Fire Department.
+Here are the details of the law, thanks to the Maryland State Fire Marshall.

 Please make sure your home complies with the Smoke Detector Law.
 It is the law, and it is also for your safety!